JorjaFox/library/content/posts/news/2014/sharpheels.md

 *Lion Ark* tells the story of Animal Defenders International recent Bolivian campaign to ban traveling circuses throughout the country.
 In the end, ADI helped relocate many of the animals to safe, forever homes, including airlifting 25 lions from Bolivia to a reserve in Colorado.

-Some might recognize Fox from her earlier television roles â she played Maggie Doyle on *ER* from 1996 to 1999, and a * West Wing* secret service agent in 2000.
+Some might recognize Fox from her earlier television roles - she played Maggie Doyle on *ER* from 1996 to 1999, and a * West Wing* secret service agent in 2000.
 But it was her animal rights activism that persuaded Jan Creamer (president of ADI) to partner with Fox.
 As an ADI ambassador, the actress turned producer couldn't be more thrilled about the NAACP nomination.

 **SharpHeels:** How did you get involved with *Lion Ark*?